 2. Organize your Books by Size and Type.

-3. Use the Right Materials.
+3. Use the Right Materials when packing.

-Boxes are the perfect materials for packing your books.
+Strong boxes are the perfect materials for packing your books.
 Once you have placed as many books into a box as possible, look for any gaps or empty spaces.
 Use bubble wrap or packing paper to fill in these gaps.
 This helps to avoid shifting during the moving process, a common cause of damage to book collections.

 Additionally, if your books are going into storage with a full-service moving and storage company like Victory Van, or if they will be kept in boxes for an extended period of time, add a silica gel packet (those little packets that come in shoe boxes or Amazon boxes when they ship to you) to the boxes.
 This will absorb any moisture that could harm your books.